Dips-newbie/odin-recipes/README.md

 # Here i will create multiple HTML pages.By the help of different html tages website navigate to different pages.

 # learned how to make simple static html website

+# All the images used in the site belong to their respective owners and i or this website doesnot claim any right over them